 Total: 1 hour

-Breakfast just got a whole lot sweeter with this Berry Stuffed Croissant French Toast Bake!
+Breakfast just got a whole lot sweeter with this Berry Stuffed French Toast Bake!
 Large croissants are stuffed full of a sweet berry and cream cheese filling and baked in the oven for a decadent brunch perfect for weekends, holidays, and everything in between.

 Ingredients